Skip to content

 The vast majority of your potential buyers are not in-market to buy right now.
 We’re talking 95% of them.
 They might not be in-market to buy for months, maybe even years.

-Many marketers have been working under the pretence that there’s no point in marketing to people who aren’t looking to buy.
-It’s a waste of resources.
+Many marketers have been working under the pretence that marketing to people who aren’t looking to buy is a waste of resources.

 But if your marketing only targets the 5% of buyers who are ready to buy, how much money are you leaving on the table?